mchaffee1/modal2/README.md

 THEN dismiss() is called twice on the view controller containing the WKWebView AND the modally presented WKWebView is also dismissed.

 To investigate, build and run the application on iOS 11, and follow the prompts in the app.

+In the same folder as this README is also a file, "demo.mov" which is a recording of this project running.

 Thanks for your attention!